SWC-Advanced-Microscopy/measurePSF/README.md

 The MATLAB Report Generator is needed if you want to make PDF reports.
 It is known to work with ScanImage 2020 to 2022 and likely earlier versions are also OK.

+## Known Obvious Issues
+Please see the [list of known obvious issues](https://github.com/raacampbell/measurePSF/issues?q=is%3Aissue+is%3Aopen+label%3A%22known+obvious+issues%22) before using the software.

 ### Acknowledgments
 This code has been written in collaboration with [Fred Marbach](https://www.sainsburywellcome.org/web/people/fred-marbach) ([SWC](https://www.sainsburywellcome.org)), and Bruno Pichler and Mark Walling of [INSS](https://www.inss.org.uk/).